Apparent death: Wasps

 Tonic immobility has been observed in several species of parasitoid wasp and is considered to be an antipredator behavior in these insects.
 In wasps, tonic immobility can be induced by tapping their antennae, tapping the abdomen repeatedly, or squeezing their abdomen.
 A study in 2020 found that the frequency and duration of tonic immobility was affected by the sex of the wasp and the temperature of the environment, but not the color of the background the wasp was on.
 These results were consistent with a study in 2006 that found no effect of background color on tonic immobility in a different wasp species, Nasonia vitripennis.

 Fire ants

-In fire ants colonies, tonic immobility is used by young workers to avoid conflict with competing ants.
+In fire ant colonies, tonic immobility is used by young workers to avoid conflict with competing ants.
 In the fire ant species Solenopsis invicta, the tendency to exhibit thanatosis decreases with age, with older ants choosing to fight with any workers from neighboring colonies.
 By using tonic immobility to evade conflict, the researchers found that the young ants were four times more likely to survive an attack compared to their older counterparts, despite being more vulnerable due to their softer exoskeletons.